Last Updated: April 2, 2017

 Physical Therapist (PT) Salary

-Physical Therapist Annual and Hourly Wages by State
+Physical Therapist (PT) Salary with Annual and Hourly Rates

 |Job Title||State||Hourly Rate||Annual Salary|